solidogen/weight-reductor-mpp/README.md

 Open with Android Studio Canary

-## Issues (most likely Linux-only)
+## Issues
-Frontend project may not run using AS Gradle plugin. **Use ./gradlew in Studio's terminal if having problems** Backend project may look like it has errors in IDE - those are false positives from AS Gradle plugin. **Use ./gradlew in Studio's terminal if having problems**
+- Frontend project may not run using AS Gradle plugin. **Use ./gradlew in Studio's terminal if having problems**
+- Backend project may look like it has errors in IDE - those are false positives from AS Gradle plugin. **Use ./gradlew in Studio's terminal if having problems**

 ## Running
 - Backend  -->   `./gradlew backend:run` (**use terminal if backend code has errors in IDE, this is false positive**)